Cumberland County, New Jersey: Federal representatives

 New Jersey's 2nd congressional district includes all of Cumberland County.

 State representatives

+The 14 municipalities of Cumberland County are part of two legislative districts.

 Law enforcement

 The New Jersey Department of Corrections operates three correctional facilities in the county: Bayside State Prison, South Woods State Prison, and Southern State Correctional Facility.
 The three facilities employ 1,500 people and house one of every three state prisoners.
 In 2007, while the state was preparing to close Riverfront State Prison in Camden, it considered establishing a fourth state prison in Cumberland County.

 Politics

+Cumberland County tends to be a swing county with Republicans holding most countywide and state legislative offices, as well as the one congressional district that covers the county.
+Since 1936, the county has voted for the national winner of the presidential election all but five times.
+It voted Democratic from 1992 to 2020.
+County margins for Democrats have shrank since peaking in 2012.

+In 2012, the county voted for Democrat Barack Obama by 24%.
+The county shifted 18% rightward from 2012 to 2016, despite the state shifting right by just 4%.
+In 2020, Democrat Joe Biden only won the county by 6%, even as he won New Jersey by 16%.

+In 2024, the county voted Republican for the first time since 1988.
+The county also voted Republican in the concurrent 2024 U.S. Senate election in New Jersey, for the first time since 1972.

-Cumberland County tends to lean towards the Democratic party.
-As of October 1, 2021, there were a total of 97,440 registered voters in Cumberland County, of whom 34,401 (35.3%) were registered as Democrats, 22,814 (23.4%) were registered as Republicans and 38,217 (39.2%) were registered as unaffiliated.
-There were 2,008 voters (2.1%) registered to other parties.
+As of April 1, 2024 there were a total of 96,165 registered voters in Cumberland County, of whom 31,945 (33.2%) were registered as Democrats, 23,867 (24.8%) were registered as Republicans, and 38,531 (40.1%) were registered as unaffiliated.
+There were 1,822 voters (1.9%) registered to other parties.

-In the 2008 United States presidential election, Barack Obama carried the county with over 60% of the vote, which he did so again in 2012.
-However, since then, the county has taken a shift to the right and voted for Hillary Clinton by 6.1% in 2016.
-Joe Biden won the county by a slightly smaller 6.0% in 2020 despite the fact that Democrats improved their national popular vote total by 3.2%.